vuejs/docs/src/glossary/index.md

 ## template ref

 The term *template ref* refers to using a `ref` attribute on a tag within a template.
-After a component renders, this attribute is used to populate a corresponding property with either the HTML element or the component instance that corresponds to the tag in the template.
+After the component renders, this attribute is used to populate a corresponding property with either the HTML element or the component instance that corresponds to the tag in the template.

-Template refs should not be confused with the refs found in Vue's reactivity system.
+If you are using the Options API then the refs are exposed via properties of the `$refs` object.

-If you are using the Options API then the refs are exposed via property of the `$refs` object.
+With the Composition API, template refs populate a reactive [ref](#ref) with the same name.

-With the Composition API, template refs populate a reactive ref with the same name.
+Template refs should not be confused with the reactive refs found in Vue's reactivity system.

 For more details see:
 - [Guide - Template Refs](/guide/essentials/template-refs.html)